PariCoderDeveloper/Music-Selection-Counter/README.md

 # Music Selection Counter

-A simple web app that lets users select multiple music genres from a dropdown and displays the count of selected options upon clicking a button.
-This project primarily focuses on JavaScript for its functionality.
+A simple web app that lets users select multiple music genres from a dropdown and displays the count of selected options upon clicking a button. **My primary focus in this project has been on JavaScript**, as it handles the core logic and dynamic interactions.

 ## Features